jareyesluengo/Tools-for-Maintenance-Management/README.md

-# "Big Data and ML: Strategic Tools for Asset Management and Maintenance" - MAPLA 2020
+## Big Data and ML: Strategic Tools for Asset Management and Maintenance

+MAPLA 2020